orels1/shaders.orels.sh/src/pages/docs/vfx/ghost-lines.md

 ## Lines Settings

+- Coordinate Source: Controls the source of the generation of the lines
+  - Local Position: Uses object local position to generate the lines
+  - UV: Uses UV coordinates to generate the lines.
+This is useful for skinned meshes that do not have stable local positions
 - Origin: Sets the point from which the lines will originate
 - Movement: Controls the movement speed of the lines across the mesh surface
 - Scale: Controls the number of lines